chqiu6/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+It is a hook that is used to match data without rendering <route>.
+It matches the current url the same way as <route> would.
+Allows you to add nested routes and be changed using a single parameter in the url.

 1. How would you explain form validation to someone who has never programmed before?

+Form validation is a test that checks the form to see if it's working properly.

 1. In 1-2 sentences, define end to end testing.

+End to end testing is a test of through a user perspective and their experience with the app.

 ## Instructions